Price on Request

 This original painting is available for the discerning collector.
 If you are interested, please email Mahakala@MahakalaFineArts.com for pricing and more information.

-The original thangka, or paubha, painting, is available for the insightful collector.
-Additionally, Mahakala Fine Arts has produced a Collector's Edition fine art print so that you can enjoy this museum quality work of art.
+Although the original painting has sold, Mahakala Fine Arts has produced a Collector's Edition print so that you can collect this museum quality work of art.
 This piece is limited to 100 prints and can only be found at Mahakala Fine Arts.
 It is printed on thick archival paper in the same professional quality used by top museums worldwide.

 With your 113 cm (44.5 inch), 80 cm (31 inch) or 50 cm (20 inch) prints you will receive an authentication card, signed by the artist in English and Nepali script, as well as an artist biography.